Agent-Shields/Urban-Octo-Telegram-Website/README.md

 # Code Refactor Project

 ## Purpose
-Challenge project designed to build my refactoring skills, bolster my understanding of website accessibility
+Challenge project designed to build my refactoring skills, bolster my understanding of website accessibility and test my ability to deploy a project to GitHub so that others can clone the repository and open the webpage.

 ## Built With
 *HTML